Scraping browsers handle the unblocking infrastructure, enabling users to interact with websites programmatically and extract data easily.

 Note on pricing: While Bright Data’s entry plan looks expensive at $499/month, it includes 71 GB of traffic.
 That brings the effective cost down to $7/GB, making it competitive with Nimble and cheaper than Zyte or Oxylabs at scale.

 - wants to retain the ability to easily switch to using proxies instead of these tools.
-Your tech team will not need to change their code base and can go back to using proxies after changing how their browser communicates with the web data infrastruture.
+Your tech team will not need to change their codebase and can resume using proxies after changing how their browser communicates with the web data infrastructure.

-- Oxylabs Unblocker: Ideal for those seeking a balance between API-based automation and flexibility.
 Strong support and reliable infrastructure for scaling.
-Zyte API and Oxylabs Unblocker with headless browser feature allow users to specify actions for browser automation using their API.
+Zyte API and Oxylabs Unblocker, with their headless browser feature, allow users to specify actions for browser automation via their APIs.

 - Zyte’s API offers all the browser automation functionalities that you need and

-- you didn’t already have an automation built with a tool like Selenium or Puppeteer or if you can cost effectively replicate your automation in Zyte API.
+- You didn’t already have an automation built with a tool like Selenium or Puppeteer, or you can’t cost-effectively replicate it with the Zyte API.

-For more details on how these tools performed in real tests, see our browser automation benchmark.
+For more details on how these tools performed in real tests, see our methodology.

-Bright Data Scraping Browser can be used as a browser socket (with unblocking capabilities) that can be integrated with browser automation libraries such as Selenium or Puppeteer.
+Bright Data Scraping Browser can be used as a browser socket (with unblocking capabilities) and integrated with browser automation libraries such as Selenium or Puppeteer.

-It is a proxy-unlocking solution that assists users in scraping data from browsers while managing the proxy and unblocking infrastructure, including CAPTCHA solving.
+It is a proxy-unlocking solution that helps users scrape data from browsers while managing proxy and unblocking infrastructure, including CAPTCHA solving.
 Scraping Browser operates in both “headfull” (GUI-based) and “headless” (no GUI, programmatically controlled) modes.

 Pros